- 23 Jun 2020

 The Chair of the sub-group on education and children’s issues will sit on the COVID-19 Advisory Group as a full member, to ensure links are maintained and work is developing in line with their advice.
 And the COVID-19 Advisory Group will provide a short comment/endorsement of sub-group advice before it is shared with Ministers.

-The group will meet once a week for 90 minutes virtually.
+The group will meet virtually once every fortnight for two hours.

 Members are selected to enable scientific and public health advice to be brought to bear on operational questions, and therefore members include scientific and public health experts, clinicians and academics, as well as experts in education, early learning and children’s services.